wyyqwqq/Tensorflow-gpu-on-MAC-High-Sierra-10.13.5-with-Python-2.7/README.md

     sudo make -C 1_Utilities/deviceQuery
     ./Developer/NVIDIA/CUDA-9.1/samples/bin/x86_64/darwin/release/deviceQuery

-  You will see following results:
+  You will see following results if your CUDA installation is successful:

     Detected 1 CUDA Capable device(s)